-In FY 2019-2020, Agencies had a 7.22% voluntary turnover rate, a slight decrease from a voluntary turnover rate of 7.97% in FY 2018-2019.
-Using the Deloitte turnover value of 150% cost of turnover, the cost to the State would be more than \$340 million.
-This includes 7.22% of 60,246 State Human Resource Act (SHRA) employees, which is approximately 4,350, multiplied by average State salary \$52,257, multiplied by 150%.
+In FY2020-21, agencies had a 8.74% voluntary turnover rate, and a7.22% in FY2019-20.
+The increase reflects the broader global turnover trend.
+Using the Deloitte turnover value of 150% cost of turnover, the cost to the State would be more than \$571 million.
+The State experienced 7,006 voluntary separations in FY2020-21 (including retirements), multiplied by the average state salary \$54,344, multiplied by 150%.

 Because the cost of replacing human capital is so high, it underscores the need to closely monitor turnover, strive for competitive salaries, and maintain a positive work environment with high employee engagement levels.
 The Statewide Compensation System was developed, in part, to support retention of the workforce due to its flexibility and ability to provide job enrichment along with upward and lateral career paths.
 However, recurring annual program funding to help agencies move pay for employees in critical positions with higher turnover coupled with sound management practices are required for the system to be most effective.